-The Middle-Income Down Payment Assistance Loan Program (DALP) provides down payment assistance, in the form of a deferred payment loan up to \$375,000, to qualified middle-income (120% - 175% AMI), first-time homebuyers for the purchase of a market-rate principal residence in San Francisco.
-The DALP is a "silent second" loan that requires no monthly payments for 30 years.
-The principal amount plus an equitable share of appreciation are due and payable at the end of the term, or repaid upon sale or transfer.
+The Down Payment Assistance Loan Program (DALP) provides down payment assistance to qualified moderate income borrowers (120%-175% AMI), in the form of a "silent second loan" up to \$375,000, to first-time homebuyers for the purchase of a market-rate principal residence in San Francisco.
+The DALP loan requires no interest and no monthly payments.
+It is a deferred loan due upon sale, transfer of the property, or non-compliance with the contractual program requirements.
+The principal amount of the DALP loan amount plus an equitable share of appreciation are due at time of resale or repayment.